lepelog/botw-ex-all-shrines/all shrines route.md

 Bomb the feet!

 VAH NABOORIS:
-Run around and up ramp, up right side far section, get terminal Back+++, glide to right as it spins, glide to middle right and out the hole, enter hole as it spins Back+++, terminal, spin around for a while
-Double gale, enter lower middle forwards, shoot two eyes, top terminal Run back down hole, shock arrow above door, gale over gate, terminal Exit right, spin clockwise 1+(1/8), run along neck, climb up top, shoot left electric switch and backjump Fall out hole, glide back into center body, get top terminal Glide to middle, equip attack armor if not already
+new route with 3 gales(0), attack armor, bow, bomb arrows, guardian shield

 THUNDERBLIGHT:
-Equip Guardian Sword, shield attack, do slash, spin, midair spam bomb arrows w/ god bow Magnesis the thing into him, midair spam bomb arrows again Heart cuz why not, re equip gerudo clothes
+Equip Guardian Sword, shield attack, do slash, spin, midair spam bomb arrows w/ god bow Magnesis the thing into him, midair spam bomb arrows again Heart cuz why not, re equip gerudo clothes, run to riju and finish the main quest

 Left, bomb a seal, keep going that way, go around town (if it becomes night, equip flameblade), go to race Start race, do race, win race, ball in hole

-75 RAQA ZUNZO: (blessing) no chest
+80 RAQA ZUNZO: (blessing) no chest

 Launch from right tree next to people, go southeast Set Travel Medallion, talk to gerudo person annoyingly preventing us from entering the shrine :(